dolittle/Studio/Source/DevTool/README.md

 * BUG: LogOutput / Content doesn't stretch out vertically
 * BUG: Render files after adding microservice

+* BUG: Fix what areas are draggable to make it feel more natural
+* BUG: Disable text selection - to make it feel more native

 * Make acrylic work for Windows https://github.com/Seo-Rii/electron-acrylic-window

 * Restart a running process